tpltnt/guide/src/porting_from_other_frameworks.md

 Processing has two famous functions.
 The `setup()` function prepares everything and takes care of the initial setup.
 The `draw()` actuallly changes things on the screen.

-Sometimes the `setup()` function is used to prepare the screen (e.g. to set the background).
+Sometimes the `setup()` function is used to prepare the screen.
+Sometimes code already draws in this phase (e.g. to set the background).
 This behaviour can be emulated using `.nth()`, which counts the number of frames displayed in the associated window.
 ```rust
 fn view(app: &App, m: &Model, frame: &Frame) {
     let draw = app.draw();